shirakaba/dubloon/docs/Troubleshooting.md

 The device will need to connect to a WAN address instead of local loopback.
 So:

 - The web app's dev server will have to bind to `0.0.0.0`.
 Alternatively, you could reverse-proxy your local loopback to a WAN address via something like [ngrok](https://ngrok.com) or [Cloudflare Tunnel](https://developers.cloudflare.com/pages/how-to/preview-with-cloudflare-tunnel/).
-- The Doubloon WebView will have to be configured to connect to that WAN address rather than local loopback.
+- The Dubloon WebView will have to be configured to connect to that WAN address rather than local loopback.

 TODO: support and document this.